 Unauthorized immigrants pay taxes.

-- Unauthorized immigrants in New York paid $662.4 million in state and local taxes in 2010 , according to data from the Institute for Taxation and Economic Policy, which includes:
+- Unauthorized immigrants in New York paid $1.1 billion in state and local taxes in 2012 , which includes $566.1 million in sales taxes, $185.7 million in personal income taxes, and $341.7 million in property taxes, according to data from the Institute on Taxation and Economic Policy.

 Immigrants are integral to New York’s economy as students.

 - New York’s 98,839 foreign students contributed $3.3 billion to the state’s economy in tuition, fees, and living expenses for the 2013-2014 academic year, according to NAFSA: Association of International Educators .